akmalmuqeeth/fourEndPointApp/README.md

 - Its fast
 - Quick to prototype REST Api's
+- Good mongoDB support
+- first made a one file application to quickly prototype the application : ```https://github.com/akmalmuqeeth/codeApp``` , then split this into a modular structure

 **Why Express JS?** : simple routing, sessions and POST body/ query string parsing.